-Let's run through all 5 parts, one by one, in detail.
+Let's run through all 5 parts for Unit 1, one by one, in detail.

 In part 1, you watch videos, just like you are doing now, and/or do reading.
 While you are watching the videos or doing the reading, you take quizzes in Moodle.
 The questions in the quiz follow the same order as the corresponding video.